California Digital Newspaper Collection: Digitization

 The California Digital Newspaper Collection follows standards established by the National Digital Newspaper Program.
 Microfilm or newsprint is scanned to create TIFF images; whenever possible, master negative film is used.
 The CBSR manages an archive of approximately 100,000 reels of negative film.
 These are stored and maintained by the California Newspaper Microfilm Archive.
 When negative film is unavailable, positive can be used, but image quality and OCR will not be as good.

 The TIFF images are then processed or "digitized" to create derivative files, including a JP2, PDF, and METS/ALTO XML for each page.

 Unlike NDNP, the CDNC has traditionally digitized to article-level rather than just page-level.
 Individual "segments" on a page—articles, illustrations, advertisements, etc.—are identified during digitization and can be retrieved by the researcher.
 For an illustration of the difference between page- and article-level, compare the San Francisco Call in the CDNC to the same title in Chronicling America.

 Recently the CDNC has begun digitizing some titles to page-level, but most are still article-level.
 The main advantage of page-level is lower cost when done in an automated fashion, without human input.

+With the CBSR staff layoffs at the end of June 2025, it was not clear if any of the digitization projects that was put on hold would ever resume without finding new funding sources.
+By January 2026, with more stable funding, Williams reported the CDNC is not currently taking new projects as they work on finishing up projects that were suspended, especially projects associated with the National Endowment for the Humanities focused on African-American newspapers from the Los Angeles and Bay areas.
+Williams did not rule out adding new digital content in future but confirmed that it is not an immediate priority.
+There are more than 50 million pages of digitized newspaper pages in the archive, with 20-plus million pages that are currently searchable.